 Don’t discard those leafy green carrot tops!
 Use them to make this delicious carrot top pesto with a difference.
 Fresh tasting, healthy, and a definite change from the usual.
 Naturally nut and gluten free.
 Easily vegan, Keto, Paleo and Whole 30 friendly!

 I’m always looking for easy ways to add some extra vegetables to my diet, as well as to reduce food waste, and when I am fortunate enough to get a bunch of carrots with their tops I always make a batch of this carrot top pesto.

-It would be tragic to waste the tops – they are delicious and an all too rare treat as here in the UK supermarkets seldom sell carrots with their tops.
+It would be tragic to waste the carrot greens– the leafy tops are delicious and an all too rare treat as here in the UK supermarkets seldom sell carrots in this state.